drduh/macOS-Security-and-Privacy-Guide/README.md

 > [!WARNING]
 > Homebrew requests "App Management" (or "Full Disk Access") permission to Terminal.
-> This is risky: any non-sandboxed application can execute code with Terminal's TCC permissions by adding a malicious command to your shell configuration.
+> This is risky: any non-sandboxed application can execute code with Terminal's TCC permissions by adding a malicious command to the shell configuration.
 > Treat granting App Management or Full Disk Access permissions as equivalent to disabling TCC protections for processes that can control or execute commands through Terminal.

 Remember to periodically run `brew upgrade` on trusted and secure networks to download and install software updates.
 To get information on a package before installation, run `brew info <package>` and check its formula online.
 You may also wish to enable [additional security options](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/138), such as `HOMEBREW_NO_INSECURE_REDIRECT=1`

 According to [Homebrew's Anonymous Analytics](https://docs.brew.sh/Analytics), Homebrew gathers anonymous analytics and reports these to a self-hosted [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB) instance.

-To opt out of Homebrew analytics, run `brew analytics off` or set `HOMEBREW_NO_ANALYTICS=1` in your environment or shell startup file.
+To opt out of Homebrew analytics, run `brew analytics off` or set `HOMEBREW_NO_ANALYTICS=1` in the shell startup file.

 # DNS